So you want to make money driving your car but you don’t want to carry people? What about delivering packages instead?

 Compare Delivery Centers In Your City

-It’s a fact, some delivery centers are better to drive for than others.
+It’s a fact, some delivery centers are better to drive with than others.
 This is because you’re more likely to get a route you can finish early.
 And some centers receive more packages, which means more driving blocks to choose from.

 If you live in a city with multiple delivery centers, learn which centers have easier routes.
 For instance, some centers serve nearby urban neighborhoods.
 These routes tend to have all their drop points in a smaller radius.
 That means less travel time between deliveries.